AIDELITE/lab-agile-planning/README.md

 # lab-agile-planning
-This is a repo for agile studies
+his repository contains the lab for agile planning